-To signal for help with a personal alarm watch, all you have to do is tap the ‘alert’ icon on the watch face or tap the button located on the lower right hand side of the watch twice.
-Wherever there is mobile coverage in Australia, you will be able to contact MePACS and receive essential help.
+To signal for help with a personal alarm watch, all you have to do is tap the ‘alert’ icon on the watch face or press the button located on the lower right-hand side of the watch twice.
+Where there is sufficient mobile coverage in Australia, you will be able to contact MePACS and receive essential help.

 A personal alarm watch can be a great preventative measure to prolong your independence and the time you are able to live in your own home, especially if you have an increased risk of falls, an ongoing injury or vulnerable immune system.

 A personal alarm watch can benefit:

 - people living with disabilities

 - people with heart problems

 Aside from the 24/7 connection to emergency assistance, one of the best features of a MePACS personal alarm watch is the ability to monitor your health.
 The device can count your steps and track your heart rate, which both allow you to analyse your physical activity.

 Personal alarm watches may also be a good idea for people who have recently had surgery or been in hospital and need extra assistance in their recovery period, which can be a particularly vulnerable time for them.
 With an even greater risk of a medical emergency, it is important to have help at hand 24/7.

 For more information on the MePACS Solo watch, visit MePACS Solo Watch or call 1800 685 329.